-- Constructed from grade 316 stainless steel or aluminium, of minimum thickness to withstand the shock loading likely to occur in the area (minimum thickness 5mm). - Constructed to enclose the equipment and associated conduits.
+- Constructed from grade 316 stainless steel or grade C5251-H34 aluminium, of minimum thickness to withstand the shock loading likely to occur in the area (minimum thickness 5mm). - Constructed to enclose the equipment and associated conduits. - Designed to provide adequate ventilation and light to prevent vermin making nests behind them, while still providing mechanical protection and shading from sunlight.